kunhwiko/concepts/systems-design.md

 ##### Pub/Sub Model
 ```
 What if a client was streaming for data and the server goes down.
-What if really important data doesn't get sent due to interferance?
+What if really important data doesn't get sent due to interference?

-Pub/Sub Model : publisher sends messages (info) to a topic (channel), and subscribers to the topic can consume the information
+Pub/Sub Model : publisher sends messages (data) to a topic, and subscribers send back an ACK to tell topic that information has been consumed
-  1) servers becomes independent of communicating with clients
+  1) servers becomes independent of communicating with clients and do not need to waste memory on saving state
+  2) topic effectively acts as a database solution
-  2) clients are guaranteed "at least once delivery" of messages, if a topic loses connection to a subscriber, it will attempt to resend messages
+  3) clients are guaranteed "at least once delivery" of messages, if a topic does not receive an ACK (e.g. loses connection), it will resend messages
-  3) messages are sent using a queue (guarantees ordering)
+  4) messages are sent using a queue (guarantees ordering)
-  4) subscribers are able to replay messages or filter their subscriptions
+  5) subscribers are able to replay messages or filter their subscriptions

 Idempotency : a characteristic where the outcome is always the same no matter how many times an operation is performed
   1) Did the subscriber receive the message?
 (Idempotent)   Increment Youtube View Counter (Non-idempotent)